 Piselli alla romana: peas cooked with prosciutto.

 Puntarelle: the stems of a green arugula-like plant, dressed with oil, garlic and anchovies.
-Really good.
+Seasonal – generally only found in the fall.
+Really, really fresh tasting, and absolutely delicious.

 Spinaci: spinach leaves.